Table of Contents

 Estimated reading time: 9 minutes

 How safe are your bank deposits?
 Does New Zealand have a bank deposit insurance scheme?
 Or is there a government bank deposit guarantee?

-However this may be about to change.
+However this looks set to change in 2023 or maybe more likely 2024 or even later.
 The Labour/New Zealand First government announced a plan on 24 June 2019 to introduce a bank deposit protection scheme for New Zealand.

-This would cover around 90% of individual bank accounts – in line with other international schemes.
+That would have covered around 90% of individual bank accounts – in line with other international schemes.
 Around 40 percent of total individual bank deposits would be covered by the scheme, since a small number of wealthy savers have much larger savings on deposit than $50,000.

 “The deposit insurance scheme would likely be funded by a levy on the banks, backed by government funds if the levies collected at the time of a banking collapse were insufficient to fulfil the terms of the scheme.
 The existing ‘open banking resolution’ system that New Zealand already employs would continue to run alongside the insurance scheme, [Finance Minister] Robertson said.”Source.

 Prior to October 2008 New Zealand had no bank guarantee scheme.